 For the mom looking to dip her toe into K-beauty

 These snail-slime eye patches that beauty writer Rio Viera-Newton buys in bulk have become something of a Strategist phenomenon.
-You two can wear these snail patches under your eyes together while binge-watching The Marvelous Mrs. Maisel over break.
+You two can wear these snail patches under your eyes together while binge-watching Queer Eye the next time you’re home.

 For the mom who has S.A.D.

 For the mom who drinks coffee